ufal/npfl114/exam/questions.md

 - Considering a Fast-RCNN architecture, draw overall network architecture, explain what a RoI-pooling layer is, show how the network parametrizes bounding boxes and write down the loss.
-Finally, describe non-maximum suppresion and how is the Fast-RCNN prediction performed.
+Finally, describe non-maximum suppression and how is the Fast-RCNN prediction performed.
 [10]

 - Considering a Faster-RCNN architecture, describe the region proposal network (its architecture, what are anchors, what does the loss look like).
 [5]